brandur/sorg/content/drafts/graphql.md

 Shopify and Yelp, both of whom offer public GraphQL APIs.
 But beyond those big three, other big providers are harder to find.
-[This repository][graphqllist] keeps a list of publicly available GraphQL APIs, and almost every well-known API provider is notably absent, including Facebook themselves [1].
+[This repository][graphqllist] keeps a list of publicly available GraphQL APIs, and most well-known API providers are notably absent, including Facebook themselves [1].

 Most publicly proffered APIs are still "REST-ish" -- with resources and actions offered over HTTP -- including those